NVIDIA/cuda-quantum/docs/sphinx/using/extending/_noise.rst

 The :code:`kraus_op` matrix data assumes a LSB qubit ordering.

-To get started with noise modeling in CUDA Quantum, take a look at the :doc:`/using/examples`.
+To get started with noise modeling in CUDA-Q, take a look at the :doc:`/using/examples`.